Kings and Queens of England/Britain

 children :

-3. John Duke of Bedford, regent of France when Henry VI a child;
+Duke of Bedford from 1414; Regent of France when Henry VI was a child;

 d King Charles I of Navarre and widow of the Duke John of Brittany;